 Some very sound advice by my friend Adam Sargant.
-The article is about 10 years old but still entirely relevant.
-Adam’s hypnotic self-help audios are worth a look at www.hypnosisaudiocds.com
+The article is about 15 years old but still entirely relevant.
+Adam has a background in mental health nursing, then hypnotherapy, and is now a storyteller by vocation.

 For many years I worked as a nurse looking after mentally disordered criminal offenders.
 Frequently, this meant dealing with people that, for one reason or another, were angry.
 Just as frequently, these were people who wouldn’t hold back on expressing their anger.

 I trained to become what was called a Control and Restraint Instructor.
 This involved physically restraining a violent individual.
 I did not train because I enjoyed a macho power relationship, but because I hated it.
 If I did have to restrain, I wanted to know I could do it well.